gregsmithb/RotaryPhoneNumpad/README.md

 # ArduinoRotaryPhoneNumpad
-Using an arduino pro micro to turn an old rotary phone into a numpad keyboard
+Using an Arduino Pro Micro to turn an old rotary phone into a numpad keyboard.
+Check the wiki page for details.